lucas-schuermann/pbd-fluid-rs/README.md

 ```bash
 RUST_LOG=info cargo run --package native --release
 ```
-Press `r` to reset simulation or `space` to add a block of particles
+Press `1-4` to select a dam break scene and reset the simulation, `s` to toggle drawing with a single color, or `space` to add a block of particles.

 ### Web (npm)
 ```bash